Davidbuck84/Wonderbrass-MS1-project/README.md

 * It has been tested for mobile responsivness using Chrome Dev Tools.

-* Friends and family have experience the website and ask for feed back.
+* Friends and family have experience the website and asked for feed back.

 <br>
 <br>